CybErr404/pokemon-gaming/README.md

 **WRITTEN WORKS -**
 This sections consists of documentation, including written paragraphs on all methods coded in the Stats Library, the Set Operation library, and the Pokemon card game.
 Also included is a GitHub essay on Git, workflow, merging, merge conflicts, commits, pushes, and pulls and a formula sheet.

+Hopefully you enjoy your stay!
+I hope to continue adding to this even when I don't have the class anymore.